 What is insulin?

 Insulin is a hormone—a chemical “messenger” that circulates through your bloodstream and triggers physiological events.
 Produced in your pancreas (a small organ that sits behind your stomach) by specialized β-cells (pronounced “beta cells”), insulin affects every single cell in your body, including your bone, brain, muscle, and skin cells.
-Of course, given the variety of purpose of these (and other) cells, it’s little surprise that insulin has some distinct actions across these tissues.
+Of course, given the variety of purposes of these (and other) cells, it’s little surprise that insulin has some distinct actions across these tissues.

 As an anabolic hormone, insulin promotes growth in bones, skeletal muscles, and other tissues.
 In the brain, there is evidence that it governs cognition, neuronal plasticity, and memory processing.
 In the kidneys, it helps regulate sodium absorption and homeostasis.
 And in the liver, insulin helps synthesize alternative energy sources, such as glycogen and fatty acids.